-In 2008, France is the number one adopter, but only recycles 28% by mass of yearly spent fuel.
+In 2008, France was the number one adopter, but only recycling 28% by mass of yearly spent fuel.